jeremyherbert/barbutils/README.md

 # barbutils

 BARB files are binary arbitrary waveform files used by Agilent/Keysight waveform generators (also known as "function generators").
 Files generated with this python script have been tested on a 33600-series generator.
+Script requires python 3.6+ and numpy.

+Warning: You likely can generate files which will be outside of the usable range of your device (for example, a sample rate too high).
+Use at your own risk.

 ---